 Let us read the health benefits, side effects, the dosage of turmeric, its safety for the consumption at the time of breastfeeding, the ways to include it in the diet, etc

 What Is Turmeric?

-Turmeric also referred to as the ‘Queen of Spices,’ has a pungent smell, a sharp taste and yellowish golden in color.
-It is quite predominant on account of its antioxidant, antiviral, antibacterial, anti-inflammatory, anti-mutagenic (interfere with the mutation) and anti-carcinogenic (fights cancer) features.
-This spice adds a taste of its own in almost all Indian dishes, and this spice is enriched with minerals, vitamins, proteins as well as other nutrients.
+Turmeric, also referred to as the ‘Queen of Spices,’ has a pungent smell, a sharp taste, and yellowish golden in color.
+It is quite predominant on account of its antioxidant, antiviral, antibacterial, anti-inflammatory, anti-mutagenic (interfere with the mutation), and anti-carcinogenic (fights cancer) features.
+This spice adds a taste of its own in almost all Indian dishes.
+Turmeric is enriched with minerals, vitamins, proteins as well as other nutrients.
 This even has many medicinal advantages when taken in the right quantity during the lactation period.

 Health Benefits of Turmeric While Breastfeeding:

 Turmeric is a vital element for Indian cooking and has many healthy properties as well.
 Its consumption has added benefits for all, even if it is for the breastfeeding mother.
 Some of the common health benefits of its consumption during the lactation period are as below: